NOAA-EMC/hpc-stack/docs/source/hpc-parameters.rst

    * ``openmpi/4.1.2``

 .. note::
-   For example, when using Intel-based compilers and Intel's implementation of the MPI interface (IMPI), the ``config/config_custom.sh`` should contain the following specifications:
+   For example, when using Intel-based compilers and Intel's implementation of the MPI interface, the ``config/config_custom.sh`` should contain the following specifications:

    .. code-block:: console